AutoBodyShopNear.com vs RepairPal: Which Is Better for Finding a Body Shop?

 4. Compare scope of work, parts policy, timeline, and warranty terms.

-5. Choose based on method and confidence, not only price.
+5. Choose based on method and confidence, not just price.

 Combining both platforms can reduce overpayment risk and specialty mismatch risk at the same time.